fnaghetini/DM-Studio-Python-Integration-Examples/README.md

-# Datamine Studio/Python ⬅️ Datamine Studio/JS
+# Using Datamine Studio With Python

 The **Datamine Scripting** feature has been widely used in the mining industry for decades.
 Traditionally, it integrates Datamine Studio with JavaScript (JS) through **Microsoft’s Component Object Model (COM)**, a technology supported on Windows OS.